 For many services, you may use any Provider.
-For some services, you must use Participating Providers.
-If you see an out-of-state Participating Provider, it is your responsibility to request Prior Approval for services.
+For some services, you must use Network Providers.

-If you want a list of Blue Cross Participating Providers or want information about one, please visit Blue Cross's website at www.bluecrossvt.org/find-doctor and use the Find-a-Doctor tool.
-Use the Network drop-down menu and select BCBSVT Network Providers to find a list of providers.
+If you want a list of Blue Cross's Network Providers or want information about one, please visit Blue Cross's website at www.bluecrossvt.org/find-doctor and use the Find-a-Doctor tool.
+Use the Network drop-down menu and select BCBSVT Network Providers to find a list of Providers.